i4Ds/STIXCore/docs/developers.rst

 Isolated Environment
 --------------------
-It is highly recommended to work in an isolated python environment there are a number of tools available to help mange and create isolated environment such as
+It is highly recommended to work in an isolated python environment there are a number of tools available to help manage and create isolated environment such as

 * `Anaconda <https://anaconda.org>`__
 * `Pyenv <https://github.com/pyenv/pyenv>`__